 During the winter - December to February if you leave your property uninhabited (not lived in) for 48 hours or longer you must comply with one of the following options:

 Turn water off at the mains, and drain all fixed water tanks and pipes.

 This means turning off water supply and turning on hot and cold taps to drain tanks and pipes.
 (This will not affect your central heating system).

 Maintain your heating at a minimum temperature of 55 degrees F (15 degrees C) - 24 hours a day.

 During this period when temperatures can fall below freezing, having your heating on a timed basis can still cause pipes to freeze and burst.
-Therefore, heating on a timer basis during the winter period is not acceptable.
+Therefore, heating on a timer basis during the winter period is not effective.

 When temperatures are below freezing even with the heating on, pipes in the loft can still freeze.
 So it is advisable that you leave the loft hatch open, this will help prevent pipes bursting in the roof space.

 Other precautions you can take to help prevent freezing pipes include making sure that pipes in the loft, basement areas or other cold spaces of the property are properly lagged, with lagging in good condition.
 For particularly exposed areas there are products on the market that can offer protection against freezing pipes.

 Whichever option you choose in order to comply with the Winter Warranty, December is the time to put it into practice as preventing a claim is better than making a claim, keeping your property safe, and your premiums down.